Pet Adoptions Are Soaring: Aging Adults Are Finding Pet Love

 Know The Facts: 6 Million Dogs and Cats Enter Shelters Every Year

 According to the ASPCA, over 6 million dogs and cats enter shelters every year.
-While that number is on the decline, it still indicates that there are too many furry friends looking for forever homes.
-Of the 6 million animals in shelters, close to 1 million do not find homes and do not get the chance to live their best lives, facing euthanization.
-While even typing that word makes our stomachs turn, it took those before us talking about it to make a difference and we hope to do the same.
-In this article, we will explore the benefits of aging adults adopting pets, volunteering time at a local shelter, and fostering a pet.
+While that number is declining, too many furry friends still need forever homes.
+Of those 6 million animals, nearly 1 million never find homes.
+They miss the chance to live their best lives and often face euthanasia.
+Even typing that word makes our stomachs turn.
+But those before us spoke up, creating change, and we hope to do the same.

 Explore The Trends: Older Adults Are Adopting Pets